 Birmingham coached five seasons (2006, 2005, 2003, 2002, 2001) at Division II Emporia State in Kansas where he was the defensive coordinator and worked individually with the defensive line and defensive backs.
 Under Birmingham's direction, the Hornets defense allowed only 284.7 yards per game in 2003.
 The Hornets' defense ranked 17th nationally in 2003 and posted a record of 9-3, advancing to the NCAA Division II playoffs.

 Birmingham spent two seasons at NCAA Division I Western Michigan, as the defensive secondary coach in 2004 and as a graduate assistant defensive secondary coach in 2000.
 The 2000 Broncos were 9-3 and won the West Division of the Mid-American Conference.

 In 1998-99, Birmingham was a graduate assistant receivers coach at Northern Michigan.

 He spent the summer of 1998 as the head coach of the Stockholm's Swedish National Championship team in the European Federation of American Football, leading the team to an 11-3 record.

 Birmingham's first coaching experience was at his alma mater UW-Stevens Point from 1996-97 where he coached the secondary and outside linebackers.

 A four year starter at Stevens Point, Birmingham was a two-time All-Wisconsin Intercollegiate Athletic Conference (WIAC) defensive back at UW-Stevens Point (1995, 1994).
 In 1994, Birmingham was the WIAC interceptions co-leader.

 Birmingham is a native of Brussels, Wis., and a graduate of Southern Door High School.
 Birmingham was inducted into the Southern Door High School Hall of Fame in 2013.
-Birmingham and his wife, Terese, reside in Menomonie with their two daughters.
+Birmingham and his wife, Therese, reside in Menomonie with their three daughters.